 Making a Magical Memory

 My kids love Halloween Time at Disneyland, and we go each year to see the Mickey Mouse-shaped pumpkins, ride “The Nightmare Before Christmas”-themed Haunted Mansion, and eat all the pumpkin-flavored treats we can!
-While this year is a little different than before with social distancing, paired-down parades, and smaller events, it doesn’t make it any less special.
 With all the magic of Disney and just a touch of spooky delights, Disneyland is a must-do for your family during Halloween!

 Both Steve Martin and Michelle Pfeiffer used to work at Disneyland before making it big in Hollywood.
 Pfeiffer was Alice in Wonderland and Martin was a magician.